vishalpattnaik/-Muzix-Spring-Boot-Task/README.md

-**Task - 6 Running Logic on Startup in Spring.
-Create seed data to pre-fill the database with track information whenever the application starts.
-Use both approaches:
-Approach 1: ApplicationListener<ContextRefreshedEvent>
-Approach 2: CommandLineRunner (Find out how it differs from ApplicationRunner)**
+**Task - 8.Remove all hard coded data from the application code to application.properties a)by using @Value. b)by using @PropertySource c)by using Environment
+**